dotnet/dotnet-monitor/documentation/authentication.md

 ```

 ## Authenticating requests
 When using Windows Authentication, your browser will automatically handle the Windows authentication challenge.
-If you are using an API Key, you must specify it via the authentication header.
+If you are using an API Key, you must specify it via the `Authorization` header.

 ```sh
 curl -H "Authorization: MonitorApiKey Uf6Yq8ZGkcn+ltq2QLHxuXpKA6/Q5VH5Mb5aSIJBxRc=" https://localhost:52323/processes